-AUC 2214 AUTOMOTIVE MATERIAL & METALLURGY L T P C 2 0 2 3
+AUC2214 AUTOMOTIVE MATERIALS & METALLURGY L T P C (Integrated course) 2 0 2 3

-- Expose the students with various constitutions of alloys and its effects on adding with steel and also modifying the mechanical behavior of materials. - To impart knowledge on the structure, properties, phase diagrams and applications of materials so as to identify and select suitable materials for various engineering applications. - Impart to the students the ability to investigate, analyze and provide solutions to problems arising from metallurgical and materials engineering processes. - To develop an overall sound knowledge of metallurgical and materials engineering.
+- Expose the students with various constitutions of alloys and its effects on adding with steel and also modifying the mechanical behavior of materials. - To impart knowledge on the structure, properties, phase diagrams and applications of materials so as to identify and select suitable materials for various engineering applications. - Impart to the students the ability to investigate, analyze and provide solutions to problems arising from metallurgical and materials engineering processes. - To develop an overall sound knowledge of metallurgical and materials engineering